Ages˛: Taking Stellar Ages to the Next Power

 - F. Schneider: Ages of massive (O) stars: Effects of mergers and rejuvenated binary products

-Theme 5: Pre-main sequence stars and the connection to the formation and early evolution of stars and planetary systems
+Theme 5: Ages of the oldest stars and the connection to the halo and accretion

 - S. Cassisi